Wave of talent: Some of the best junior golfers in the world will play in next week's Wyndham Invitational

 GREENSBORO — The American Junior Golf Association has come calling again to Sedgefield Country Club, a relationship that’s been good for all parties involved.

-“This is our 20th year in Greensboro,” Tyler Sumner, who is the director of rules and competition for the AJGA as well as the tournament director next week.
+“This is our 20th year in Greensboro,” said Tyler Sumner, the director of rules and competition for the AJGA as well as the tournament director next week.
 “We don’t have a lot of tournaments with this deep history in one city, but this one is certainly special.”

-There are 94 golfers over the last 20 years who have played here as juniors, and then went on after college to play on the PGA Tour.
+There are 94 golfers over the past 20 years who have played here as juniors and then went on after college to play on the PGA Tour.
 Some of those names who played here before they were shaving were Webb Simpson, Jordan Spieth, Rickie Fowler, Justin Thomas, Matthew Wolff, Cameron Tringale, Patrick Reed and Will Zalatoris.

 “It’s really neat to watch these kids play and then get to the PGA Tour where they become household names,” Sumner said.